zyuzka/docker-jenkins/README.md

 ## Description

-Extends official Jenkins image with docker in order to run jobs in containers.
+Extends official Jenkins image with Docker to be able run jobs inside containers.

 * Based on: Official `Jenkins 2.60.3` and `Alpine 3.9`
 * Included: